Education controversies in the Republic of Ireland

 There have been several educational controversies in Ireland.

 Eileen Flynn

 In 1982 Eileen Flynn, a teacher, was sacked from her teaching post for being pregnant while unmarried.

 Dunboyne Controversy

 In 2002, Tomás Ó Dulaing, the headmaster of Gaelscoil Thúlach na nÓg in Dunboyne, County Meath was dismissed after a controversy over religious education in the school.
 The school is interdenominational, with education in both Catholic and Church of Ireland faiths.
 Tomás Ó Dulaing arranged for religious education classes to take place outside regular school hours after consulting with parents and management, but the schools patron body objected and the board of management sacked him.
-He was sacked for mis-conduct following his un authorised letter sent to parents of the children, this dismissal was upheld by the labour court after he withdrew his appeal.
+He was sacked for mis-conduct following his unauthorised letter sent to the parents of the children, this dismissal was upheld by the labour court after he withdrew his appeal.

 Balbriggan Controversy

 In 2007, controversy broke when a school in Balbriggan was reported to have only black pupils, all Irish-born, leading to accusations of de facto segregation in the school system.
 Some claimed it was an unintended consequence of the school enrolment policies, others blamed the state failing to plan for growth in the area.
 Because of the shortage of school places, an Educate Together school that was scheduled to open in 2008 was opened a year ahead of schedule.